Loveth221/MY-DATA-ANALYSIS-FINAL-PROJECT-ON-EXCEL/README.md

 Customer engagement: user reviews, titles,and content. .Each role represents a unique product,with aggregated reviewer data stored as comma-separated values.

-### DATA WRANGLING AND PREPARATION
+### DATA cleaning AND PREPARATION
-First of all, read the instrutions and requirement given meticuulously as this will enable you ascertain what is necessary and what is not.

-Having read through thoroughly, i opened the Excel data to commence the cleaning by removing duplicate rows that are not necessary for the analysis i intend to conduct.
+Key Steps: The original raw data was cleaned and processed using Excel.

+   Remove duplicates and handled missing data converted prices, discounts, and review counts into numeric format created calculated columns such as:
+      Total pontential revenue
+      Discount-bucket
+      Price range bucket
+      50% discount or more
+      Rating count less than 1000

-I created a column, new column for main category, considering the fact that i noticed there are repitition in the content and separated by a pipe "|" symbol. others column created are S\N which was created by specifying a pattern by typing the first two numbers and use the fill handle to automatically fill others.
-Total pontential revenue was created by multiplying actual price by rating count, i did for the first row and used fill handle, To further clean the dataset i removed the blank space in some columns by clicking on the dropdown filter and splitted the category columns
+ Total pontential revenue was created by multiplying actual price by rating count, i did for the first row and used fill handle, To further clean the dataset i removed the blank space in some columns by clicking on the dropdown filter and splitted the category columns.

-At this point i copied all the columns into another sheet.

 ### ANALYSIS TASKS
 Use pivot table and calculated columns where necessary to answer the following: